Tohoma/yah/README.md

 A language for CMSI 488

-YahScript is a statically typed programming language with all of the dynamic benefits.
+yah is a statically typed programming language with all of the dynamic benefits.
 It allows for coding how you want, with multiple different options to accomplish what you want.
-Prefer using
-&& instead of and, or ^ instead of **?
+Prefer using `&&` instead of `and`, or `^` instead of `**`?
 We got your back.
-Taking a dash of Javascript, a sprinkle of Python, a splash of CoffeeScript and compiling into Javascript gives you the glorious and infamous
+Taking a dash of Javascript, a sprinkle of Python, a splash of CoffeeScript and compiling into Javascript gives you the glorious and infamous yah. yaaaaaaaaah.
-YahScript.

 ### Features

 #### Comments